Safrin03/Customer-Churn-Analysis-Dashboard/README.md

 These findings provide valuable insights into the customer segments and factors influencing churn.
 Crafting targeted retention strategies addressing these specific points can enhance customer loyalty and reduce churn rates effectively.

+## 4) Dashboard
+### Overview:

+The **Customer Churn Analysis Dashboard** is a dynamic and interactive visualization tool created using Power BI.
+This dashboard provides a comprehensive analysis of customer churn within banking services.
+By exploring various demographic factors, financial behaviours, and customer engagement metrics, this dashboard offers valuable insights to understand and mitigate customer churn.

+### Key Features:

+- **Demographic Insights:** Explore customer churn based on age, gender, and geographical regions.
+- **Financial Insights:** Analyze the impact of account balance, credit scores, credit card ownership, and product preferences on churn rates.
+- **Customer Engagement Metrics:** Understand the influence of customer activity, tenure, and satisfaction scores on churn behavior.
+- **Gender Analysis:** Investigate churn patterns based on gender and identify any gender-specific trends.
+- **Geographical Comparison:** Compare churn rates across different countries to pinpoint areas needing targeted interventions.
+- **Interactive Visualizations:** Engage with interactive charts, graphs, and filters for in-depth exploration.

+### How to Use:

+1. **Click the Link:** Access the [Customer Churn Analysis Dashboard](link/to/Amazon%20Sales%20Dashboard.pbix) to explore the interactive visualizations.
+2. **Interact with Slicers :** Use slicers to filter data based on product ratings and explore specific categories.